 Sometimes you want to know what value zenoss has for something.
 The numbers sent in alerts seem to be the value that zenoss has, but the graphs are usually formatted to make more sense.
 1394606080 might come in an alert, but on the graph it would show as 1.3 or 1.4G.
 It can cause some slight confusion when other people expect 90% of 1.4G instead of 90% of 1394606080 to be an alert threshold.

-Over the past several months2 years (since 3.1.2 release, wow time flys when your having fun.
-I checked and 3.1.2 was releasedon Dec 9th 2010.)
-I have seenafewquestionsregarding how the default CFEngine policy update works, and more specifically how cf_promises_validated plays into the update process.
+Over the past several months 2 years (since 3.1.2 release, wow time flys when your having fun.
+I checked and 3.1.2 was released on Dec 9th 2010.)
+I have seen a few questions regarding how the default CFEngine policy update works, and more specifically how cf_promises_validated plays into the update process.
 This is my stab at describing the history and behaviour.
 I welcome any corrections.
 The default failsafe.cf update policy is simple in nature.
-(We could probably debate what is simpleor complex, but I am comfortable with the label in this case.

 Are you going to LinuxCon/CloudOpen 2012?
 I am, and I think I have settled on my picks (at least until I look at the schedule again, lots of great options).
 Special thanks to CFEngine for sponsering me!
 Here are my picks for the minute.
 Building the Open Cloud – Mark Hinkle, Citrix{#9046eff8494ef50f48da95349905592e} The OpenNebula Cloud Platform for Data Center Virtualization – Carlos Martin, OpenNebula{#5561a1f9b3d063dcca4b7abdc5dbc44b} Cloning SysAdmins with the Cloud and Juju – Clint Byrum, Canonical{#82e5d5410f32e11be9bd9bddf2b81570} A Collaborative Approach to Managing Linux Configurations – Diego Zamboni, CFEngine{#da5dea5f6f017f925dac66eec964f13f} Building FOSS Clouds – Joe Brockmeier, Citrix{#c28982d2a4f52cbfbb4000ce030a1771} Automation and DevOps Best Practices – Rob Hirschfeld, Dell{#f0cd279b854c642d12e7d531c68c53f0} Scaling Configuration Management Across Data Center and Cloud – Mark Burgess, CFEngine{#e9936ee3a0369080a61b61f5eb9a88d4} Editing with vi: Advanced Topics, Part I – Aleksey Tsaloikhin, Vertical Sysadmin, Inc.